ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Other possible issues may occur.
 If a TXT record (or any other record type) is designed to be placed at the same domain name that is being validated, it may not be possible to do so if that name already has a CNAME record.
 This is because CNAME records cannot co-exist with other (non-DNSSEC) records at the same name.
 This situation cannot occur at the apex of a DNS zone, but can at a name deeper within the zone.

 When multiple distinct services specify placing Validation Records at the same owner name, there is no way to delegate an application specific domain Validation Record to a third party.
 Furthermore, even without delegation, an organization may have a shared DNS zone where they need to provide record level permissions to the specific division within the organization that is responsible for the application in question.
-This can't be done if all applications expect to find validation records at the same name.
+This can't be done if all applications expect to find Validation Records at the same name.

 ## Domain Boundaries {#domain-boundaries}